Pedrokostam/WriteProgressPlus/WriteProgressPlus/docs/en-us/Write-ProgressPlus.md

 Total count of expected iterations.

 If positive, will enable showing percent done (and accurate progress length) and time remaining.

+If at any time iteration exceeds TotalCount, command will continue wokring, but a warning will be displayed in status.

 ```yaml
 Type: Int32